-In a joint effort, professors representing Swedish Product Development academia, identify a need to, via research, enhance product development capabilities for manufacturing industries.
+In a joint effort, professors representing Swedish Product Development academy, have identified a need to enhance product development capabilities for manufacturing industries through research and education.
 This is driven by the dynamics of global marketplaces, shorter product lifecycles, multifunctional complex systems, radical advancements in technologies, and concern for sustainable development.
 These conditions fundamentally challenge established theory and practice in product development, as well as their successful deployment.

-Excellence in research is needed to lead the transition of engineering product development (EPD).
+Excellence in research and education is needed to lead the transition of product development.

-In parallel, advancements through digitalization, automation, additive and instant manufacturing provide new opportunities to develop products and services.
-These means and resources need to be thoroughly understood and included into product development practices for developers with manufacturing output to maintain their leading positions.
+In parallel, advancements through digitalization, automation, additive, and instant manufacturing provide new opportunities to develop products and services.
+These advancements and associated resources need to be thoroughly understood and included into product development practices for developers with manufacturing output to maintain their leading positions.

-Sweden has a strong tradition of high-quality products and advanced systems, realized by excellent engineering competences both in academia and industry.
+Sweden has a strong tradition of high-quality products and complex systems, realized by excellent engineering competences both in academia and industry.
 Physical products need to be designed and built even more innovatively since they continue to be the differentiating base for manufactures offering new products and services.
 In parallel, expectations on safety and reliability are in focus and require new ambitious approaches to master the increased complexity of next generation systems.
-To meet these future challenges we are convinced that the product development research that Sweden has invested in over the years in national research environments need to be raised to yet a new, internationally recognized level.
+To meet these future challenges, product development research that Sweden has invested in over the years in national research environments need to be raised to yet a new, internationally recognized level.
 It is well understood that access to research and development competence is a decisive factor for manufacturing companies to invest in Sweden.

 In proportion to the population, Swedish manufacturing industry has a global footprint met by few other countries of its size.
 Continued success relies on the ability to transform and to re-new industrial businesses – something that depends on skilled, knowledgeable and brave leaders and co-workers.
 Sweden needs to build on its successful tradition of bridging excellence in research, education and application through a national program enabling transformation of the manufacturing industry.
 This requires investment in science and technology, where also the innovative power of smaller and newer companies is supported and integrated into new products, and eventually new industries.
 It also requires an even stronger international collaboration both on making research education a more international concern, and on successfully attracting internationally prominent researchers to our universities and also sending people abroad on mobility programs.